 When holding on to the shaft, your arms and club should visually form the letter Y at rest.
 When you make the backswing, it should look like the letter L. Same goes for the forward swing.

 Try swinging back and forth a couple of times, finding the Y and L positions that you’re comfortable with.
 Practice by doing a couple of swings without the ball until your hands, arms, and shoulders have adjusted to the weight of the club and your swing feels smooth or at least not too awkward.

-With a straight arm and the shaft positioned in a 90-degree angle, start your backswing by initially putting your weight on your right leg with your stomach facing front.
-When you get to the forward swing, transfer your weight on your left leg for the finish.
+With a straight arm and the shaft positioned in a 90-degree angle, if you are right-handed, you want to start your initial golf swing takeaway from the ball into your backswing by putting your weight on your right leg with your stomach facing front.
+When you get to the forward swing, transfer your weight to your left leg for the finish.